Div290/CapEEN/README.md

 # CapEEN

-## This is the official repository for the paper CapEEN: Image Captioning with early exits and knowledge distillation
+## This is the official repository for the paper BEEM

 The entire procedure could be completed in three steps: